The Employer's Guide to Veteran Recruiting:

 4 Purpose-Driven Recruitment Strategies for Effectively Hiring Veterans & Military Talent

-Disciplined, educated, grace under pressure—these characteristics are in high demand in the current job seeker’s market and “war on talent.”
+Disciplined, educated, grace under pressure — these characteristics are a huge asset to employers and always in high demand in the job market.
 They also exist within over 19 million veteran candidates, 200,000 of which are transitioning from military to civilian life every year and actively searching for new jobs.

 Veterans make up 8% of the U.S. civilian population, with 19.2 million men and women who have transitioned out of the military and either are searching for or are already employed in civilian careers.
 Read on to learn all about the challenges of recruiting military talent and how to overcome them with a solid veteran recruitment marketing strategy to attract top talent.

 Quick Stats on Veteran Employment

 Great strides have been taken to reduce veteran unemployment.
 The latest veteran unemployment rate from September 2019 was 3.2%, the lowest it has been since 2000 as well as “the 13th consecutive month when the veteran unemployment rate was lower than the non-veteran unemployment rate,” says the U.S. Department of Labor.

 There are currently more than 7.1 million job openings for veterans, and the veteran homelessness rate has decreased by 5.4% from 2017 to 2018.
 However, of the 19.2 million men and women who are veterans according to the Bureau of Labor Statistics, 326,000 of them are still unemployed.
 There is still work to be done, and this is your guide on how to recruit veterans and build your military recruitment marketing strategy.

 Why You Should Recruit Veterans